-Board-Certified, Fellowship-Trainined Orthopedic Surgeon at the Brigham and Women_s Hospital
+Board-Certified, Fellowship-Trainined Orthopedic Surgeon at Hospital for Special Surgery

 Arthroscopy of the Hip, Knee, and Shoulder, Joint Replacement, Knee Ligament Reconstruction